alisonalvezz/holbertonschool-sorting_algorithms/README.md

 void insertion_sort_list(listint_t **list);
 ```
 In this task we have to write a function that sorts a doubly linked list of integers using *Insertion sort* algorithm.
+It first checks if the list is valid (not NULL) and if it contains more than one element (not a single node or empty list).
+Then, it iterates through the list, starting from the second node.
+Within this loop, it continuously moves the current node backwards until it finds the correct position for insertion, swapping nodes as necessary to maintain the correct order.
+The print_list function is called to display the list after each swap.
+If the list is NULL, empty, or contains only one node, the function returns without performing any sorting.
 We have writed in the file [0-1](https://github.com/alisonalvezz/holbertonschool-sorting_algorithms/blob/main/1-O) the Big O notations of the time complexity of *Insertion Sort* with one notation per line.
 - Best case O(n)
 - Average case O(n^2)